If the place I’m renting needs repairs, I just call my landlord — so why do I need renters insurance?

 Your landlord’s insurance might cover you in situations where they could be liable for a personal injury.
 For example, if you fall down the stairs, and can prove that the landlord hasn’t properly maintained the stairs, their insurance will cover your medical costs.

-For the most part, though, you need renters insurance to offset costs related to your own personal items or accidents that happen in your home that can’t be attributed to neglect on the landlord’s part.
+For the most part, though, you need renters insurance to offset costs related to your own personal items or accidents that happen in your home that aren’t attributed to neglect on the landlord’s part.

 So you definitely need renters insurance and here’s how it can benefit you.